 Parties usually appoint accountants and financial advisers in addition to their external legal advisers.
-It is common in Turkey for small and medium-sized businesses to maintain their books in accordance with Turkish accounting standards only, of which the standards are tax codebased and differ from the International Financial Reporting Standards (IFRS) and other globally accepted accounting standards.
+It is common in Turkey for small and medium-sized businesses to maintain their books only in accordance with tax code-based Turkish accounting standards, which differ from the International Financial Reporting Standards (IFRS) (and Turkish Financial Reporting Standards, which are based on the IFRS) and other globally accepted accounting standards.